shirishagb/Laundry-Management-System/README.md

 ## Steps for making project work

   1. Install QT Designer.
-  2. Install SQL Lite.
+  2. Install SQLite.
   3. *Trigger all the files of QT Designer in the QT Designer application/ Folder*.
-  4. *Trigger all SQL Lite Files in SQL Lite Data base for smooth work of proposed system*.
+  4. *Trigger all SQLite Files in SQLite Data base for smooth work of proposed system*.
   5. Run the System.
   6. User can signup for making orders.
   7. Administrator can use default *'username'* and *'password'*.